Corporate social responsibility, or CSR, is no longer a buzzword.

 When talking about social responsibility, United by Blue is one of the first brands that come to mind.

 Founded in 2010, the company is built on the idea of using the revenue generated from each sale to clean up oceans.

 In order to fulfill its mission, United by Blue needs to keep selling products on its website.
 And to do that, it needs to explain to its subscribers what they are doing and why.

-It’s no surprise, then, that United by Blue has some of the best social responsibility email examples I’ve seen, such as this one.
+It’s no surprise, then, that United by Blue has some of the best social responsibility email examples I’ve seen.